Anastacia discography

 The discography of Anastacia, an American singer, consists of eight studio albums, 34 singles, 34 music videos, and two DVDs.

-She released her debut album, Not That Kind, on June 16, 2000.
-The album reached the top ten in eight countries in Europe and Asia.
-It went four times platinum in Europe and triple platinum in Australia; her debut single, "I'm Outta Love", was a global smash hit in 2000 topping the charts in Belgium, Australia and New Zealand, peaking at number two in France, Switzerland, Italy and Ireland as well as also reaching number six in Germany.
+Her debut album, Not That Kind, was released on June 16, 2000, and reached the top ten in eight countries in Europe and Asia.
+It went four times platinum in Europe and triple platinum in Australia; her debut single, "I'm Outta Love", was a global smash hit in 2000 topping the charts in Belgium, Australia and New Zealand, peaking at number two in France, Switzerland, Italy and Ireland as well as also reaching number six in Germany and the UK.
 The second single, "Not That Kind", reached number 11 in the UK and became a Top 10 hit in Italy; it also entered the Top 20 in Switzerland and France.
 "Cowboys & Kisses" was released as the third single off the album, charting in the top forty in some European countries.
-As the last promotional only single, "Made for Lovin' You" charted in the UK at number twenty-seven and in France at number seventy-two.
+As the last promotional-only single, "Made for Lovin' You" charted in the UK at number twenty-seven and in France at number seventy-two.

-Her second album, Freak of Nature, released in 2001, achieved successful sales in the UK where it went triple platinum as well as being a hit throughout continental Europe, however unlike her debut it did not match the same level of international success.
+Her second album, Freak of Nature, released in 2001, achieved successful sales in the UK where it went triple platinum as well as being a hit throughout continental Europe; however, unlike her debut it did not match the same level of international success.
 The first single released was "Paid My Dues".
-The song became an overall hit, in 2001, peaking in Denmark, Italy, Norway, and Switzerland, and reaching the top ten in several other mainland European countries.
+The song became an overall hit, in 2001, peaking in Denmark, Italy, Norway and Switzerland, and reaching the top ten in several other mainland European countries.
 The second single, released in 2002, "One Day in Your Life", reached number eleven in the UK and the top ten in many European countries.
 The next single, "Why'd You Lie to Me", reached the top thirty in the UK.
 "You'll Never Be Alone", the fourth single, reached number twenty-eight on the Adult Contemporary chart in the US.